nixlim/romanNumeralsGradleOOP/README.md

 1. Clone repo
 2. Run `gradle build`
 3. Run `gradle test` - Will run Unit Tests
-4. Run `gradle pitest` - Should run mutation tests, but does not work properly at the moment
+4. Run `gradle pitest` - Should run Mutation Tests, but does not work properly at the moment